 The BioBridge is hosted by the Auckland Bioengineering Institute at the University of Auckland, on behalf of the CMDT, and the Liverpool Innovation Precinct in Sydney.
 Stage 1 of the BioBridge project has been funded as an MBIE Catalyst Influence Activities Project from 2020 to 2023.

 The BioBridge is open to researchers, clinicians, and companies within the health tech and medtech space; more specifically, in medical devices and digital health.

 Researchers across the Tasman have used this platform to develop new partnerships with complementary expertise and knowledge, whilst companies have used this to help identify key opinion leaders and specific business expertise.

-AI in Health
+3D Printing in Health

 The applications for 3D printing technology have been growing rapidly in recent years with the technique becoming easier to access and incredible research advances across the globe.
 Today, this technology is seeing greater use in medical applications and it has emerged as a disruptive technology in orthopaedic and trauma surgery.
 3D printing is used to create customised devices, instruments and models of patient anatomy.
 These are used in surgical planning, teaching and communication, as well as implants.
 3D bioprinting is the extension of conventional 3D printing to using cells, growth factors and biomaterials to create biomedical parts that mimic natural tissues, ultimately to use in implants and repairs.
 Current research in this field is advancing regenerative engineering and pharmaceutical development.
 This workshop brings together an expert panel on 3D printing covering the latest research, possible applications and commercialisation of such technologies.